Manav-Negi/Uttarakhand-floods-Data-1970-2025/README.md

 Overview:
 A curated dataset documenting 252 extreme weather and flood events across Uttarakhand, India, spanning over five decades (1970–2025).
-Built for climate research, geospatial mapping, and risk modeling.

 Motivation & Data Provenance:
 The Catalyst: 2025 Dharali Cloudburst.
 This dataset was directly inspired by the devastating flash floods on August 5, 2025, in Dharali (Uttarkashi).
-It was compiled to bridge the gap between historical academic records and modern real-time climate tracking.

 Curation Breakdown:
 The 252 rows in Uttarakhand_floods_1970_2025.xlsx consist of: